githubtanush/Course---Selling---app/README.md

 - initialize a new Node.js project
 - Add Express, jsonwebtoken to it as a dependency
 - create index.js
-- Add route skeleton for user login , signup , purchase a course , see course
+- Add route skeleton for user login , signup , purchase a course , sees all courses, sees the purchased courses course
 - Add routes for admin login , admin signup , create a course , delete a course, add course content
 - Add middlewares for user and admin auth
 - Add a databases (mongodb), use .env to store the database connection string